aoshdev/tiny-analysis/README.md

 *Luck, skill, experience and hard work all play a role in our achievements.
 How much of a role does luck play?*
 *Inspired by Veritasium's video 'Is Success Luck or Hard Work?'*

+Basis
+- 1,000 simulations
-Findings (based on 1,000 simulations, weighing 5% of total score to luck and 95% to skill, with 18,300 participants and of these choosing 11 winners)
+- Weighted 5% of total score to luck and 95% to skill
+- 18,300 participants and of these choosing 11 winners (figures from NASA's latest astronaut training program)

+Findings
 - Winners were both skilled and lucky.
 - On average, the winners had a luck score of 94.84 out of 100 (even though the weighting on this was only 5%).
 - Only 1.59 of the 11 that won would have won with skill alone (i.e. removing the luck factor from all participants).